akhvorov/vgram/docs/source/tokenizers.rst

 Tokenizers
 ##########

-VGramBuilder accepts a 2-d array of integers but one of the most frequent usages is text analysis.
+VGramBuilder accepts a 2-d array of integers, but one of the most frequent usages is text analysis.
 We should use tokenizers to encode data to integer arrays.

 CharTokenizer